GSA/digitalgov.gov/content/resources/21st-century-integrated-digital-experience-act.md

 weight: 10

 # primary Image (for social media)
-primary_image: "21st-century-idea-resource-card"
+primary_image: "office-team-ideas-scyther5"
 # Make it better ♥

 ---

+## What is 21st Century IDEA?

-The [21st Century Integrated Digital Experience Act](https://www.congress.gov/bill/115th-congress/house-bill/5759/text), otherwise known as 21st Century IDEA, was signed into law in December 2018.
-The Act aims to improve the digital experience for government customers and reinforces existing requirements for federal public websites.
+The [21st Century Integrated Digital Experience Act](https://www.congress.gov/bill/115th-congress/house-bill/5759/text), otherwise known as 21st Century IDEA, was a bipartisan act signed into law in December 2018.
+In September 2023, the Office of Management and Budget (OMB) issued [M-23-23, Delivering a Digital-First Public Experience](https://www.whitehouse.gov/wp-content/uploads/2023/09/M-23-23.pdf) (PDF, 0.5 MB, 32 pages).
+In part, this memo provides further policy guidance to help agencies fully implement 21st Century IDEA.
+The law and guidance collectively establish a framework and the requirements for a digital-first public experience.
+Read more in the fact sheet, Fact Sheet Title, for the guidance.

-## Why Is It Important?
+## Why is it important?

-In 2019, there were over [14 billion sessions and 38 billion page views](https://analytics.usa.gov/) on federal websites.
-Customer expectations are being ratcheted up by the private sector.
-Government services should be delivered in ways the public now demands and expects—quick, easy, secure, and accessible.

-We can, and should, do more.
+Each year, the federal government provides information and services to more than 400 million individuals, families, businesses, and organizations.
+And according to [analytics.usa.gov](https://analytics.usa.gov/), there are about 2 billion visits to federal websites each month, representing over 80 billion hours of interactions with the public.
+Over 50% of these visits occur on mobile devices.

+Digitally is now the default way the public wants to interact with the government.<sup><a aria-describedby="footnote-label" href="#fn1" id="footnotes-ref1">[1]</a></sup> More than ever, digital experiences are central to federal agencies' mission delivery.
+And of course, the public expects their digital interactions with the government to be on par with their favorite consumer websites and mobile apps.

-**21st Century IDEA is a significant opportunity** to improve the lives of the public by transforming how government uses technology.
-It is a way to make this change happen, and it provides a clear, practical path forward.
+Delivering a digital-first public experience is a significant opportunity to improve the lives of millions by making it easier to access the information and services they use and count on each and every day.

 ## What’s in the Law?

-So what is in 21st Century IDEA?
-The bill’s sponsor, Representative Ro Khanna, summed it up by saying, _“Government exists to serve citizens, and this bill ensures government leverages available technology to provide cohesive, user-friendly online service that people around this country expect and deserve.”_

-Specifically, the Act requires all executive branch agencies to:
+21st Century IDEA requires all executive branch agencies to:

-- modernize their websites,
+- Modernize their websites
-- digitize services and forms,
+- Digitize services and forms
-- accelerate use of e-signatures,
+- Accelerate use of e-signatures
-- improve customer experience, and
+- Improve customer experience
-- standardize and transition to centralized [shared services]({{< ref "/services/_index.md" >}}).
+- Standardize and transition to centralized shared services

-It also requires agencies to comply with the [website standards](https://designsystem.digital.gov/website-standards/), using the [U.S. Web Design System](https://designsystem.digital.gov/).

 {{< card-policy src="https://www.congress.gov/115/plaws/publ336/PLAW-115publ336.pdf" kicker="Law" title="**P.L.
 115-336**: 21st Century Integrated Digital Experience Act" >}}

-To improve executive agency digital services, and for other purposes.

-Be it enacted by the Senate and House of Representatives of the United States of America in Congress assembled,

 **SECTION 1.
 SHORT TITLE.**